From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Introduction

 We recently developed an adaption of the DP framework for $\mathtt{AST}$~\cite{JPK60} and an adaption for innermost $\mathtt{AST}$~\cite{kassinggiesl2023iAST,FLOPS2024} (i.e., $\mathtt{AST}$ restricted to rewrite sequences where one only evaluates at innermost positions), which allows us to benefit from a similar modularity as in the non-probabilistic setting.
 However, the DP framework for innermost $\mathtt{AST}$ is substantially more powerful than the one for $\mathtt{AST}$.
-Indeed, also in the non-probabilistic setting, innermost termination is usually substantially easier to prove than full termination, see, e.g.,~\cite{arts2000termination,giesl2006mechanizing}.
+Indeed, also in the non-probabilistic setting, innermost termination is usually substantially easier to prove than (full) termination, i.e., termination w.r.t.\ any possible evaluation strategy, see, e.g.,~\cite{arts2000termination,giesl2006mechanizing}.
 The same holds for non-probabilistic complexity analysis, where the DP framework of~\cite{noschinski2013analyzing} is restricted to innermost rewriting and the framework of~\cite{avanzini_combination_2016} is considerably more powerful for innermost than for full rewriting.
 To lift innermost termination and complexity proofs to full rewriting, in the non-probabilistic setting there exist several sufficient criteria which ensure that innermost termination implies full termination~\cite{Gramlich1995AbstractRB} and that innermost runtime complexity coincides with full runtime complexity~\cite{frohn_analyzing_nodate}.

 Up to now no such results were known in the probabilistic setting.
 Our paper presents the first sufficient criteria for PTRSs which ensure that, e.g., $\mathtt{AST}$ coincides for full and innermost rewriting, and we also show similar results for other rewrite strategies like \emph{leftmost-innermost} rewriting.
 We focus on criteria that can be checked automatically, so we can combine our results with the DP framework for proving innermost $\mathtt{AST}$ of PTRSs~\cite{kassinggiesl2023iAST,FLOPS2024}.
 In this way, we obtain a technique that (if applicable) can prove $\mathtt{AST}$ for \emph{full} rewriting automatically and is significantly more powerful than the corresponding DP framework for full $\mathtt{AST}$~\cite{JPK60}.